ibm-cloud-docs/vpc/block_storage_vpc_ts7.md

 {: #troubleshooting-unexpandable-c-drive}
 {: troubleshoot}
 {: support}

+Resolve C: drive expansion issues on Windows Server 2022 or 2025 Standard Edition instances by removing the Recovery partition that prevents boot volume expansion.
+{: shortdesc}

 You used a stock image of Windows Server 2022 Standard Edition or Windows Server 2025 Standard Edition to create your virtual server.
 You also chose to expand the boot volume up to 250 GB.
 However, the C: drive cannot be extended.
 {: tsSymptoms}